met4citizen/TalkingHead/README.md

 with language-specific lip-sync modules `./modules/lipsync-fi.mjs` and `./modules/lipsync-en.mjs`.

-The included example web app `index.html` shows how to integrate and use the class with [ElevenLabs WebSocket API](https://elevenlabs.io) (experimental), [Microsoft Azure Speech SDK](https://github.com/microsoft/cognitive-services-speech-sdk-js), [OpenAI API](https://openai.com) and
+The included web app `index.html` shows how to integrate and use the class with [ElevenLabs WebSocket API](https://elevenlabs.io) (experimental), [Microsoft Azure Speech SDK](https://github.com/microsoft/cognitive-services-speech-sdk-js), [OpenAI API](https://openai.com) and